graue70/ad-blog/README.md

     # Test the binary with the version command.
 Remember you must prepend "./"
     ./hugo version

 ## Creating a Post

-To create a new post first run the following `hugo` command that creates a skeleton post.
+To create a new post first run the following `hugo` command that creates a skeleton post under `content/post/my-awesome-title.md` to be edited with your text editor of choice.

     hugo new post/my-awesome-title.md

 It then tells you which file it created.
 This file can now be filled with all your awesome content ✍️

-The skeleton contains a YAML metadata in the following format
+The skeleton contains YAML formatted metadata with the following fields:

     ---
     title: "My Awesome Title"